Not sure which font to use for your website, blog or eBook?

 Creative Market, for instance, has countless paid fonts that are affordable.
 Plus, you can get fonts for free in their weekly freebies!
 However, do read through the instructions like how to use this font on your website, social media graphics etc.

 For branding purposes, it’s better to consistently use the same font across your website, social media graphics and email newsletter.
 If you use too many fonts, it will confuse your customers.

 Check out online business classes and marketing and sales classes for more branding tips.
 Or watch streaming broadcasts of free online classes at CreativeLive!
-You can also join online courses at Udemy~
+You can also join online courses at Fiverr Learn and Udemy~